-9. February 2016–August 2017, Individual Mobilization Augmentee to the Director, Reserve Medical Directorate, Headquarters U.S. Air Force, Arlington, Va.
+9. February 2016–August 2017, Individual Mobilization Augmentee to the Director, Reserve Medical Directorate, Headquarters U.S. Air Force, the Pentagon, Arlington, Va.

 SUMMARY OF JOINT ASSIGNMENTS

-1. August 2019–October 2021, Deputy Assistant Director, Education and Training (J7), DHA, Falls Church, Va., as a brigadier general (September 2019–October 2019, Interim Director, National Capital Region Medical Directorate and Director, transitional Intermediate Management Organization, Defense Health Agency, Bethesda, Md.)
+1. August 2019–October 2021, Deputy Assistant Director, Education and Training (J7), Defense Health Agency, Falls Church, Va., as a brigadier general

 Rating: chief flight nurse, flight nurse instructor

 Defense Superior Service Medal

 Meritorious Service Medal with silver and bronze oak leaf cluster

 Air Force Commendation Medal with three oak leaf clusters